wwivbbs/docs/docs/windows_installation.md

 * Sysop Name

 Type ESC to exit back to the main menu
-On the Main Menu hit ESC or Q to exit INIT
+On the Main Menu hit ESC or Q to exit wwivconfig

 From the command prompt at c:\wwiv